 Whilst the Universal Orlando Resort gets a mention in other Unofficial titles, this book is the first “Unofficial” book dedicated purely to the two Universal theme parks, Universal Studios Florida and Universal’s Islands of Adventure as well as Universal CityWalk and the new Volcano Bay water park.

 If you have read The Unofficial Guide to Walt Disney World then you will be very familiar with its structure and layout.

 If you are a fan of the Walt Disney Unofficial Guides and plan on spending time at Universal then this book is a “must have”

-There are also revised touring plans for both Universal Studios Florida and Islands of Adventure as well as understanding Universal’s new Virtual Queue reservation system at Volcano Bay.
-Sneak previews of Fast and the Furious: Supercharged (opening in 2018) and Universal’s.
+The touring plans for both Universal Studios Florida and Islands of Adventure have been revised as well as more information on how to get the best of the Universal’s new Virtual Queue reservation system and mobile food ordering.

-There is also a companion website (www.touringplans.com) which gives you up to the minute details on predicted crowd levels, updates to the book, latest Universal news and a subscription touring guide service.
+There is also a companion Touring Plans website which gives you up to the minute details on predicted crowd levels, updates to the book, latest Universal news and a subscription touring guide service.

 The team of editors interview many families to get their views on each of the rides, shows and restaurants and each attraction is described in detail and rated for different age groups from pre-school right up to seniors with details of type of ride, best times to go, duration of ride, loading times.